timokoessler/2FAGuard/docs/advanced.md

 HKEY_CURRENT_USER\Software\Policies\2FAGuard
 ```

+A group policy ADMX template provided by a user from the community can be downloaded [here](https://2faguard.app/static-content/2FAGuard-ADMX-Template.zip).

 ### Modify app data path

 Create a value named `AppDataPath` in the path above.
 The value should be of type `REG_SZ` and contain the path to the folder where the application data will be stored.
 It's possible to use environment variables in the path, e.g. `%APPDATA%` or `%USERNAME%`.